-You want to be mindful of the accidents.
+Because you want to be mindful of the accidents.

 Of course, there will be accidents when you start potty training.

-But if the child can't hold their pee for more than 20 minutes and you start out with your kiddo being diaper-free during their 2-hour-nap, you're likely to see a lot of wet beds.
+But if the child can't hold their pee for more than 20 minutes and you start out with your toddler being diaper-free during their 2-hour-nap, you're likely to see a lot of wet beds.